FERPA

 Who should I go to if I want to see my student education file or secure a copy of a document from my file?

 The Office of the Registrar functions as the official custodian of student academic records.
 The Office of Student Services is the custodian of student health records (e.g., immunization, drug tests, etc.).
-Requests for copies of education records/documents are typically responded to within 3-5 days of receipt, and can often be completed the same day.
-A signed release is necessary, and we currently offer this service free of charge.
+A signed release is necessary, and we offer this service free of charge.
 If you wish to view the entirety of your physical academic record, please schedule an appointment with a registrar team member since that process requires proctoring.

-You may, at your discretion, grant the University permission to release information about your student records to your parent by completing an Authorization to Disclose Education Records to a Parent.
-The specified information will be made available only if requested by your parent – the University does not automatically send information to your parent(s).
+You may, at your discretion, grant the University permission to release information about your student records to your parent by completing our Authorization to Disclose Education Records to a Designee form.
+The specified information will be made available only if requested by your parent; the University does not automatically send information to your parent(s).
 You must complete a separate form for each parent.

-What should I do if I believe something in my education record is inaccurate?
+What should I do if I believe my education record is inaccurate?

 What should I do if I have a concern about a potential FERPA violation?